dart-lang/site-www/src/codelabs/async-await/index.md

 Before you begin this codelab, you should:

-* Have some experience writing asynchronous code -- for example, writing code that sends a request to a server and then handles a response
+* Have some experience writing asynchronous code.
+(For example, send a request to a server and handle the response)

 When you finish this codelab, you'll know the following:

 * How to use the `async` keyword
 * How to use the `await` keyword
 * When to use `async` and `await` in your code
-* How your code will be executed when you use the `async/await` keywords
+* How your code executes when using the `async/await` keywords
 * How to handle errors from an asynchronous call using `try/catch` expressions in async functions.
-* Where to find more information for related to the `async/await` material covered in this codelab.
+* Where to find more information for the `async/await` material covered in this codelab.

-## Why Async Matters
+## Why async matters

 Asynchronous operations let your program complete other work while waiting for an operation to finish.
 Some common processes that require asynchronous